-No. We assist with family law (divorce, custody, support, restraining orders, paternity), conservatorships, guardianships, civil (evictions for tenants, debtor-creditor & debt collection, civil restraining orders, suits on contracts, etc.), bankruptcy and federal court civil matters.
+No. We assist with family law (divorce, custody, support, restraining orders, paternity), conservatorships, guardianships, civil (evictions for tenants, debtor-creditor & debt collection, civil restraining orders, suits on contracts, etc.), bankruptcy and federal court civil matters, and DACA/Citizenship.

-Unfortunately, we don’t have enough staff to answer most phone calls.
+Unfortunately, we don’t have enough staff to answer some phone calls.
 However, all calls are returned if you leave a message.
-For faster service, you can walk into our office during our business hours to see if you qualify and to schedule an appointment.

 Most of our legal services are provided in clinics in which you can meet with an attorney, paralegals prepare your paperwork under the supervision of an attorney, and we advise you how to file and serve the documents and appear in court.
 On rare occasions, we are able to negotiate a settlement with the other party or provide volunteer attorneys to represent you in court.

-Yes, we prepare paperwork for you in all but our Federal Civil and Bankruptcy clinics.
+Yes, we prepare paperwork for you or assist in preparing documents.

-Come in and let us review your forms before you file to reduce the risk of having the court reject them.
+Come in and let us review your forms before you file to reduce the risk of having the court at our Federal Court location reject them.